The GR map of Andorra for your exciting hiking holiday

 The GRP Andorra, is one of the longest trails, looping around the principality and crossing the Vall de Madriu-Perafita-Claror, as well as the spectacular La Rabassa forest and Lake Juclà, the largest in Andorra.
 This trail totals almost 120 km, and you can tackle it four different ways - check out the maps for your options!

-The GR 7 and GR 11 (or Pyrenean GR), on the other hand, are shorter but none the less special for it, at just over 40 kilometres each.
-They reach heights of over 2,600 m at some points, such as La Collada dels Pessons and La Portella de Sant Antoni on the GR 7, and El Port de Baiau on the GR 11.
+If you're looking for a shorter, though no less spectacular option for your Andorra hike, why not try the GR 7 or GR 11 (or Pyrenean GR), which come in at just over 40 kilometers each.
+These trails take you up, making the most of Andorra's altitude-rich terrain, reaching heights of over 2,600m at some points, with the La Collada dels Pessons and La Portella de Sant Antoni on the GR 7, and El Port de Baiau on the GR 11.

 Shelters and mountain lodges

 One of the special aspects of these trails is the chance to spend the night in one of their many shelters and mountain lodges.
 If you opt for a manned lodge, you get all the services any walker might need after a hard day's hiking: a slap-up meal, comfy accommodation and refuge in some of Andorra's most breathtaking locations.
 For the more adventurous traveler, an unmanned lodge is also a great option: mountain shelters in remote areas which are perfect for bedding down for the night, just without the staff or extra services on-hand.